Welcome to Glen Parva and Glen Hills Local Nature Reserve.

 Glen Hills and Glen Parva Nature Reserve are looking for volunteers to join them in keeping the Reserve beautiful for everyone to enjoy all year round.

-However, due to the current situation with COVID-19, all volunteering work has been put on hold for at least three months.
-I will update here on the page once volunteering has started again.
+However, due to the current situation with COVID-19, all volunteering work has been put on hold until further notice.

 Keep safe and well.